williamkoller/kafka-stream-processor/README.md

 ## Introduction

-KafkaStreamLogger is designed to simplify the process of sending and receiving messages using Apache Kafka.
+Kafka Stream Processor is designed to simplify the process of sending and receiving messages using Apache Kafka.
 It supports message compression, error handling, and detailed logging to ensure reliability and traceability of the data flow.

 ## Features